alanwsmith/obs-example-python-scripts/README.md

 how critical that is for one off scripts.
 Probably something to address regardless.

+NOTE: You can get the resolution from the default settings, or maybe the source settings

 ---

 An example set of python scripts for working